robin200912/torchapi/README.md

 It is written in Python using asynchronous framework Sanic.

-It can run multiple tasks at the same time.
+It can run multiple tasks at the same time, like celery but simple.

 ## Requirements
 * Python 3.8.5